 Vietnam: Crafts and Books for Kids

 For children’s literature, I picked two books, one picture, and one chapter book, that really seem to evoke the culture and spirit of Vietnam.
 Both have a Zen quality to their story: spare, eloquent, and powerful.
 And both stories recall the terrible war but also the ability of the Vietnamese to transcend and make peace with it.
-For those who might want a intricate project, I have included a link to creating (and then possibly racing) a Dragon Boat.
+For those who might want an intricate project, I have included a link to creating (and then possibly racing) a Dragon Boat.
 It’s a pretty labor intense project, so it’s not for everyone.

 Finally, I searched for something emblematic of Vietnam and found lacquered paintings that are unique as well as beautiful.